WhatsApp alternatives for schools

 Why is Classlist a great alternative social media platform for schools?

 Classlist’s app brings the whole school parent community together in one private social network that has full moderation capabilities and a professional interface.
-Classlist is fully GDPR-compliant and meets all Data Protection requirements facing schools and parent associations.
-It is fully inclusive, and parents can choose to share as little or as much data (such as phone numbers, emails, addresses) as they wish within their Classlist community.
+Classlist is fully GDPR-compliant and is designed to meet the complex Data Protection requirements facing schools and PTAs.
+It is consent-based, as parents chose what information to share and fully inclusive as every parent can join.

 School parents can be segmented into class, form or year groups.
-From there, parents have the freedom to add themselves to interest or community groups such as a cross-school committee, art lovers or parents of the football team.
+Parents then have the freedom to add themselves to interest or community groups such as a cross-school committee, orchestra parents, reading club or dog walkers.

 Why Classlist is a gift to school marketing and admissions teams